Challenges

 Lack of Awareness and Education:

-Insufficient public awareness about the importance of cleanliness
+Insufficient public awareness about the importance of

-and waste management.
+sanitation and waste management.

 Cultural Norms and Practices:

-Certain cultural norms and practices can contribute to poor
+Certain cultural norms and practices can contribute to

-sanitation and hygiene behaviors, requiring targeted interventions
+poor sanitation and hygiene behaviors, requiring targeted

-to promote positive change.
+interventions to promote positive change.

 Lack of Community Participation: